Ransomware Gangs & Their Threat at Its Peak

 How Did It Start?

 The Maze Ransomware gang was the first to start the ‘name and shame’ strategy.
 This strategy permits the attacker to threaten the victim.
-They intimidate the victims of revealing personal, confidential, and vulnerable data.
+They intimidate the victims by revealing personal, confidential, and vulnerable data.
 In due course, other gangs also started following these tactics to trap more users.
 However, this became dangerous when these gangs started forming cartels.
 Thus becoming more robust and resilient against organizations.
 This did not stop here, to further gain profits they started adopting the double-extortion strategy.

 What Kind Of Information Is Exposed?